csc-training/GenieWebApp.jl/README.md

 - Security Groups: `SSH`, `Internet`

 #### Adding a Public IP
 Associating the virtual machine with a public IP allows users to connect to it with the methods we have set on the security groups.
 To create and associate a public IP, navigate to the menu next to *Create Snapshot* and select *Associate Floating IP*.
-On the *IP Address* field, click the *plus* sign to allocate a new floating IP.
+Then, on the *IP Address* field, click the *plus* sign to allocate a new floating IP.
 Once allocated, select the created floating IP and press *Associate*.
 We denote the value of the floating IP as `<public-ip>`.

 #### Adding Persistent Storage
 We can also [persistent storage](https://docs.csc.fi/cloud/pouta/persistent-volumes/) to the virtual machine by navigating to *Volumes*, then *Volumes*, and selecting *Create Volume* with the following parameters: